Skip to main content

 • A YAML file that configures the fields that a user needs to fill when creating a new component that the scaffolder wizard will render (i.e. template.yaml)

-• All the files and folders that the component created by this template will be made of; we will refer to them as _ skeleton files_.
+• All the files and folders that the component created by this template will be made of; we will refer to them as skeleton files.
 Inside the skeleton directory, there must be at least a YAML file containing the definitions of the component that your template will scaffold (i.e. catalog-info.yaml)

 Those files together with all files and folders related to a template must be stored in your configured Git provider, the one configured within witboost (e.g. GitLab).
 This allows witboost to register your template by using the repository URL, pointing to the catalog-info.yaml file.